Go to the Nature Institute’s home page

 But, as I have also mentioned, this awareness of agency remains, for most biologists, blindsighted, and therefore does not make its way into biological theory and explanation, or even into the biologist’s own clear consciousness.
 Levin therefore provides a valuable service by encouraging a more general awareness of what he occasionally refers to as the “teleological” dimension of biology.

-I do regret, however, that despite his extraordinarily wide-ranging familiarity with the technical literature, he shows no evidence of having mined the rich wisdom in the works of the organicist biologists of the twentieth century — figures such as E. S. Russell and John Scott Haldane (not to be confused with his son, J. B. S. Haldane) in Britain, and Paul Weiss in America.5 These prominent and well-respected researchers had already grasped the centrality for biology of the coordinating (“top-down”) agency at work in organisms seen as wholes.
+I do regret, however, that despite his extraordinarily wide-ranging familiarity with the technical literature, he shows no evidence of having mined the rich wisdom in the works of the organicist biologists of the twentieth century — figures such as E. S. Russell and John Scott Haldane (not to be confused with his son, J. B. S. Haldane) in Britain, and Paul Weiss in America.4 These prominent and well-respected researchers had already grasped the centrality for biology of the coordinating (“top-down”) agency at work in organisms seen as wholes.

 A familiarity with this earlier work might have prodded Levin to take a more critical approach to the machine models he so insistently applies to organisms.
 As it is, he makes no very apparent effort to justify a substantive comparison of living activity to humanly designed machine operation.
 He does, however, assure us that, with respect to developing organisms, “work is ongoing to understand the molecular nature of the processes that measure the [current] state, maintain the setpoint, and implement the means-ends process to achieve the target morphology”.

 But, in the work he cites, I see nothing to suggest answers to the most obvious questions.
-Where might the setpoint be physically embodied — where might it even conceivably be embodied — so as to represent the entire, infinitely detailed and intricately interwoven morphology of a given animal?
+Where might a machine-like setpoint be physically embodied — where might it even conceivably be embodied — so as to represent the entire, infinitely detailed and intricately interwoven morphology of a given animal?
 Once found, how might this setpoint actually direct and coordinate all the animal’s living activity over a lifetime — or over a single healing episode such as described in Box 10.1?
 And where do we find evidence that an organism’s fundamental activity of growth, striving, and self-transformation can be understood on the model of our technological devices?

 Much of the work Levin draws upon to illustrate machine-based theorizing about the top-down performance of organisms comes from neuroscience, and especially computational neuroscience.
 The naïveté expressed in this work can be startling.
 This is illustrated by how quickly, in the dawning computer age, neuroscientists decided that neurons (the only cells in the brain taken with any seriousness at the time) were essentially binary, on-or-off devices more or less like transistors.
 Even today that basic mind-set seems entrenched, despite the inevitable complicating factors emerging year after year.

 It all reminds me of the prominently honored theoretical neuroscientist, Larry Abbott, who, in a genuine attempt to support the prevailing mindset, wrote a book chapter about the brain entitled “Where Are the Switches on This Thing?”
 (Abbott 2006).
-There turns out to be no obvious answer.
+There turns out to be no obvious answer.5

 An unquestioned model

 The machine model seems so deeply embedded in Levin’s thinking that one can only surmise he has never thought of questioning it.
-He seems to think it inevitable that any analogy between an organism and a machine, however abstract, means the organism must work the way the machine works.
+He seems to think it inevitable that any analogy anyone puts forward between an organism and a machine, however remote and abstract, means the organism must work the way the machine works.
 He is properly struck by the remarkable achievements of development and regeneration we mentioned earlier in this chapter.
 But when he looks at these achievements, he immediately, and without further question, sees in them “extensive proof-of-principle of control circuits that enable efficient self-repair and dynamic control of multicellular, large-scale shape” (Pezzulo and Levin 2015).

 In other words, the fact that we see the organism developmentally transforming itself and healing wounds — and doing so as a coherent whole — is already proof for him that we are dealing with large-scale “control circuits”.
 Certainly there is a physical activity through which the organism’s transformation and healing are realized.
 But nowhere in the physical lawfulness of this activity do we find the requisite principles of coordination and control.
 The fact that we can build machines with certain kinds of controls does not show that organisms function causally in the manner of these machines.